 What does anyone get out of anything?

-Henry looked at Sarah Gold and then closed his eyes and saw her as though projected with ethereal poignancy on a creased bed-sheet as a makeshift movie screen on which she aged into the future like a pancake firming fast on time’s black nonstick griddle becoming first a college professor and next an Orthodox Jewess with weird accessories and finally marrying a particularly heinous neocon of great station before dying with a smirk at the age of ninety-two in a hospice bed in Virginia, surrounded by Butleresque strangers.
+Henry looked at Sarah Gold and then closed his eyes and saw her as though projected with ethereal poignancy on a creased bed-sheet as a makeshift movie screen on which she aged into the future like a pancake firming fast on time’s black nonstick griddle becoming first a college professor and next an Orthodox Jewess with weird accessories and finally marrying a particularly heinous neocon Ambassador of great station before dying with a smirk at the age of ninety-two in a hospice bed in Virginia, surrounded by Butleresque strangers thinking little of her.

 Where do the dead go when released from the obligations of living?
 Do they go anywhere other than the grave?
 Is the soul detachable?
 Is consciousness modular?
 Do parts of us transcend the temporal sequence?